PGBBS/pgbbs.github.io/_posts/2017-03-09-tor-and-its-services.md

 Snowden revelations, Arabic Freedom Spring

 Here's a list of [people](https://www.torproject.org/about/torusers.html.en) who use Tor (and their stories).
-Also movie director's sometimes [do](https://pbs.twimg.com/media/B1VZHZZCMAA721i.jpg).
+Also movie directors sometimes [do](https://pbs.twimg.com/media/B1VZHZZCMAA721i.jpg).

 foo